 This refers to the process by which a machine turns structured data into text or speech that humans can understand.
 Essentially, NLG is concerned with what a machine writes or says itself as the end part of the communication process.

 The umbrella term for any machine’s ability to perform conversational tasks, such as recognizing what is said to it, understanding the intended meaning and responding intelligibly.
 Check out our recent article for a more in-depth discussion about natural language processing.

 Natural Language Understanding (NLU)

 As a subset of NLP, this deals with helping machines to recognize the intended meaning of language, taking into account its subtle nuances and any grammatical errors.

-A common symptom of machine learning training in which an algorithm is only able to work on or identify specific examples present in the training data.
+An important AI term, overfitting is a symptom of machine learning training in which an algorithm is only able to work on or identify specific examples present in the training data.
 A working model should be able to use the general trends behind the data to work on new examples.

 A variable inside the model that helps it to make predictions.
 Their value can be estimated using data and they are usually not set by the person running the model.

 The distinction between this and machine learning is often blurry, but this field is basically concerned with finding trends and patterns in data.

 By combining data mining and machine learning, this type of analytics is built to forecast what will happen within a given timeframe based on historical data and trends.